From Manual to Automated: The Evolution of Mine Shaft Inspections

 Iverson, S. (2014) Assessment and Detection of Loose Rock Hazards in Underground Metal Mines Using Thermal Imaging. https://onemine.org/documents/assessment-and-detection-of-loose-rock-hazards-in-underground-metal-mines-using-thermal-imaging

 Kruczek, P. et al. (2019).
-Predictive maintenance of mining machines using an advanced data analysis system based on cloud technology.
-In: Widzyk-Capehart, E., Hekmat, A., Singhal, R. (eds) Proceedings of the 27th International Symposium on Mining Planning and Equipment Selection - MPES 2018.
+Predictive Maintenance of Mining Machines Using Advanced Data Analysis System Based on the Cloud Technology.
+In: Widzyk-Capehart, E., Hekmat, A., Singhal, R. (eds) Proceedings of the 27th International Symposium on Mine Planning and Equipment Selection - MPES 2018.
 Springer, Cham. https://doi.org/10.1007/978-3-319-99220-4_38

 Noraishah, I. S., Azizan, R., & Hanida, A. A. (2021).
-Research trends in the study of mining accidents: A systematic literature review.
+Research trends in mining accidents study: A systematic literature review.
 Safety Science, 143. https://doi.org/10.1016/j.ssci.2021.105438

-Radl, A., Mitra, R. and Clausen, E. (2022).
+Radl, A., Mitra, R., & Clausen, E. (2022).
 Loose rock detection methods for automating the scaling process.
 Mining Technology, 131(4), 249-255. https://doi.org/10.1080/25726668.2022.2078091

 Teleky, L. (1948).
-History of hygiene in factories and mines.
+History of Factory and Mine Hygiene.
 New York Chichester, West Sussex: Columbia University Press. https://doi.org/10.7312/tele91424

-Vala, D. and Seligova, D. (2013).
+Vala, D., & Seligova, D. (2013).
 Photogrammetry in Mining Shaft Inspection Using MCR Controlled LED and Laser Light Source.
 IFAC Proceedings Volumes, 45(28), 316-319. https://doi.org/10.3182/20130925-3-CZ-3023.00002

-Van der Merwe, J. W. and Andersen, D. C. (2013).
+Van der Merwe, J. W., & Andersen, D. C. (2013).
 Applications and benefits of 3D laser scanning for the mining industry.
 Journal of the Southern African institute of Mining and Metallurgy, 113(3), 00-00.

 Explore the transformative journey of mine shaft inspections in the mining industry, from manual, labor-intensive methods to cutting-edge automated technologies.
 Learn how advancements like 3D laser scanning and AI improve safety and efficiency, shaping the future of mining operations.